Icofunding/Legal/Flixxo ICO T&C.md

 **Last updated: 23 October 2017**

-PLEASE READ THESE TERMS AND CONDITIONS (“T&Cs”) CAREFULLY.
-BY MAKING A CONTRIBUTION TO FLIXXO LIMITED FOR THE PURCHASE OF FLIXXO TOKENS (“FLIXX”) DURING THE TOKEN SALE, YOU WILL BE BOUND BY THESE T&Cs AND ALL TERMS INCORPORATED HEREIN BY REFERENCE.
+PLEASE READ THESE TERMS AND CONDITIONS (“**T&Cs**”) CAREFULLY.
+BY MAKING A CONTRIBUTION TO FLIXXO LIMITED FOR THE PURCHASE OF FLIXXO TOKENS (“**FLIXX**”) DURING THE TOKEN SALE, YOU WILL BE BOUND BY THESE T&Cs AND ALL TERMS INCORPORATED HEREIN BY REFERENCE.

 BY ACCEPTING THESE T&CS, YOU WILL BE ENTERING INTO A BINDING AGREEMENT WITH FLIXXO LIMITED.
 IN EXCHANGE FOR THE PAYMENT BY THE CONTRIBUTOR OF A CONTRIBUTION MADE DURING THE CONTRIBUTION PERIOD FLIXXO AGREES TO ISSUE TO CONTRIBUTOR CERTAIN UNITS OF FLIXX SUBJECT TO THE TERMS SET FORTH IN THESE T&Cs.